Universiteit Leiden

 Tackling subversive financial and economic crime

-This research group focuses on the theme of subversive financial and economic crime, and how this is tackled in a number of specific subareas.
+This research group explores the theme of subversive financial and economic crime, and how this is tackled.
+It does so by focusing on several specific subareas.

-The term ondermijning (subversive crime) is used by the Dutch government as a collective term for illegal activities that exploit legitimate businesses and services or where the outcomes of these activities have a disruptive impact on public sectors.
+The term ondermijning (subversive crime) is used by the Dutch government as a descriptor covering a number of illegal activities that exploit legitimate businesses and services, or where the outcomes of these activities have a disruptive impact on public sectors.
 Subversive behaviour blurs the boundaries between legitimate businesses and the underworld, and criminal activities are embedded in society in at least a socio-economic way.
-These activities particularly affect the integrity of the social, economic and political system and may result in its deterioration.
+These activities, which include financial-economic crime, particularly affect the integrity of the social, economic and political system and may result in its deterioration.
 Given the potential implications of subversive crime for both the government and wider society, tackling this area of crime is a priority on a local, national and international level.

-The necessary research into subversive crime is already being conducted at Dutch universities and beyond.
-Our research focuses on three subareas.
+Dutch universities and institutions beyond academia have already conducted research into this topic.
+Our research specifically focuses on three subareas.
 First, definitions of the problem: what are we talking about and what is the specific problem?
 The second subarea covers the phenomenon and certain specific cases.
-Here, our research focuses on several cases including labour exploitation, other forms of exploitation, environmental crime and other forms of financial and economic crime.
+Here, our research focuses on several crime types, including exploitation (specifically labour exploitation), environmental crime and corporate deviance.
 We also focus on the protection of the democratic state under the rule of law.
-Various questions are addressed within the second subarea, for example questions about perpetrators, victims, potential damage, how it relates to legally protected interests and perceptions of that among citizens.
-The third subarea deals with how this is addressed by criminal law and in other ways (administrative law, tax law and through self-regulation), its effectiveness and the legal justification of criminal measures and other measures.
-It explores which enforcement models are currently being used and which enforcement models should be used from both an effectiveness and a normative perspective.
+Various questions are addressed within the second subarea, relating to perpetrators, victims, potential damage, legally protected interests and perceptions among citizens.
+The third subarea deals with how subversive (and) financial-economic crimes areaddressed through criminal law and in other ways (administrative law, tax law and through self-regulation), the effectiveness of these policies and the legal justification of criminal and other measures.
+It explores which enforcement models are currently used, and which enforcement models should be used from both an effectiveness and a normative perspective.

 Research themes

-Although much has become known about the characteristics and modus operandi of specific forms of subversive crime over time, thr phenomenon is still very much underexplored.
+Although much has become known about the characteristics and modus operandi of specific forms of subversive (and) financial-economic crime over time, the phenomenon is still very much underexplored.
 Three research themes require investigation: definition, phenomenon and organisation or enforcement.

-First of all, there appears to be limited consensus on the exact meaning of ‘subversive activities’ (on both a centralised and a decentralised level).
-The existing literature contains limited consistent guidance on defining subversive crime, and no clarification can be derived from legislation, policy or case law either.
+First, there appears to be limited consensus on the exact meaning of ‘subversive activities’ (on both a centralised and a decentralised level).
+The existing literature contains limited consistent guidance on defining subversive crime, and no clarification can be derived from legislation, policy or case law.

-Second, insights are lacking on the nature and scope of the problem, the existing and potential damage caused by subversive crime and how citizens perceive it.
-Where does subversive crime occur, under what circumstances does it manifest itself (causes and consequences) and who are the direct and indirect perpetrators and victims?
-Can these overlap in the latter context?
-In particular, limited knowledge exists on how subversive crime permeates society and the extent to which the intertwining of legitimate and criminal businesses and services pose a threat to public security, national legitimacy, the living environment and competition within the economic market, the government’s functioning and which individual and collective legal property and interests are endangered or harmed by subversive crime The research focuses mainly on topics beyond drug-related crime, as mentioned above, which are associated with subversive crime.
+Second, we lack insights on the nature and scope of the problem, the existing and potential damage caused by subversive (and) financial-economic crime and how citizens perceive it.
+Where does subversive (and) financial-economic crime occur, when and how does it manifest (causes and consequences), and who are the direct and indirect perpetrators and victims?
+Might perpetrators and victims overlap?
+In particular, limited knowledge exists on how subversive (and) financial-economic crime permeates law-abiding society and the extent to which the intertwining of legitimate and criminal businesses and services poses a threat to public security, national legitimacy, our habitats, competition within the economic market, the government’s functioning, and the endangering and harming of individual and collective legal property and interests.
+Ourresearch focuses mainly on topics beyond drug-related crime, as mentioned above, which are associated with subversive crime.

-Third, ambiguity around the concept of subversive crime raises questions about the link between the phenomenon and how it is currently tackled.
-While there is an increased focus on the question of which legal or integrated approach is most suitable, there is no overview of the various enforcement models for tackling subversive crime.
-Even less is known about which preventive and reactive enforcement models are most suitable for combatting subversive crime, also in the light of the various typologies of the phenomenon.
+Third, ambiguity around the concept of subversive (and) financial-economic crime raises questions about the link between the phenomenon and how it is currently tackled.
+While there is an increased focus on the question of which legal or integrated approach is most suitable, there is no overview of the various enforcement models for tackling subversive (and) financial-economic crime.
+Even less is known about which preventive and reactive enforcement models are most suitable for combatting subversive (and) financial-economic crime, also in the light of various typologies of the phenomenon.
 The general complexity of this field also complicates the appreciation for general and specific strategies and instruments from the perspective of legality, legal protection and substantive and procedural justice.

 Researchers